jennifert/jekyll-site/_posts/2016-06-14-compare-integars-php.markdown

 author: Jennifer Tesolin
 ---

-This post describes how to compare variables that have integars using PHP.<!--more-->
+This post describes how to compare variables that have integers using PHP.<!--more-->

 To properly compare variables in PHP, we are taking a look at the <code>intval</code> function.
 If you try to compare variables without this function, you can run into troubles, such as your script returning that they are <b>NOT</b> the same.